IsaBernard/CS50_web_0/project1_books_app/README.md

-# Project 1 CS50 eb Programming with Python and JavaScript
+# Project 1 CS50W Web Programming with Python and JavaScript

 Overview
 In this project, you’ll build a book review website.